 In this section, we present the General Task-based Shift Generation Problem (GTSGP).
-To the best of our knowledge, the problem was first introduced in [26].
-However, numerous algorithms models, and implementations for specific shift generation problems have been developed as presented in Section II.
-The motivation for the GTSGP derives from the demand-oriented workforce scheduling process presented in Section 1.
+To the best of our knowledge, the problem has not been studied in the literature.
+However, numerous models, algorithms and implementations for specific shift generation problems have been developed as presented in Section II.
 Due to the complexity issues in large-scale practical applications, shift generation and staff rostering are mainly solved separately.
 In most cases, the first problem consists of choosing a small subset of shifts from a pre-defined set of shift types that is common to all days of the planning horizon and then for each day of the planning horizon, deciding which employees execute which tasks in which shifts.
 For example, Dowling et al. [8] and Prot et al. [9] first create a set of shifts and then assign the tasks to the shifts.
 Our approach is the opposite.
 We first generate the shifts and then roster the staff.
 This approach is due to customer needs in retail stores, cleaning, home care and guarding.